-With record resignation rates in the UK, chances are your interviewing skills could use a brush-up.
+With millions of UK professionals quitting their jobs to find better work, chances are your interviewing skills could use a brush-up.

 While you can never predict exactly what you’ll be asked in an interview, you can prepare for some of the most common questions.